r4victor/tenthousandmeters/content/blog/python_bts_11.md

 The `__package__` attribute of a module stores the name of the package to which the module belongs.
 If the module is a package, then the module belongs to itself, and  `__package__` is just the module's name (`__name__`).
 If the module is a submodule, then it belongs to the parent module, and `__package__` is set to the parent module's name.
 Finally, if the module is not a package nor a submodule, then its package is undefined.
 In this case, `__package__` can be set to an empty string (e.g. the module is a top-level module) or `None` (e.g. the module runs as a script).

-A relative module name is a module name preceeded by some number of dots.
+A relative module name is a module name preceded by some number of dots.
 One leading dot represents the current package.
 So, when `__package__` is defined, the following statement:

 ```python
 from . import a